 Explanation to Ratios where Variance in Ratio is more than 25% as compared to previous year

-4. Trade Receivables turnover ratio: Ratio is improved due to provision of substantial receivable during the year.
+4. Trade Receivables turnover ratio: Ratio has increased due to increase in average trade receivable and decline in the company revenue.

-5. Net Profit Ratio: Ratio decline due to substantial loss during the year due to exceptional items.
+7 Net Profit Ratio: Ratio decline due to decline in loss of the company.

-6. Return on Capital Employed (ROCE): Ratio decline due to substantial loss during the year due to exceptional items.
+8. Return on Capital Employed (ROCE): Ratio decline due to decline in loss of the company.

 Capital of the Company, for the purpose of capital management, include issued equity capital, securities premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise shareholders value.
 The funding requirement is met through a mixture of equity, internal accruals, long term borrowings and short term borrowings.